 Dr. Brazeal is a member of the Fightin' Texas Aggie Class of '01.
 He went on to UT Southwestern Medical School, and then completed his orthopedic training and fellowship in shoulder and elbow surgery at UT Health Science Center San Antonio where he was Chief Administrative Resident.
 Dr. Brazeal joined St. Joseph Orthopaedic Associates in 2012.
 Dr. Brazeal and his wife recently added a baby boy to their family.

-Dr. Iero joined CHI St. Joseph Health Orthopaedic Associates after completion of an Orthopaedic residency in San Antonio, Texas and a Sports Medicine fellowship in Birmingham, Alabama.
+Dr. Iero joined St. Joseph Health Orthopaedic Associates after completion of an Orthopaedic residency in San Antonio, Texas and a Sports Medicine fellowship in Birmingham, Alabama.
 Dr. Iero treats a wide range of orthopaedic injuries with a special interest in sports medicine, shoulder and knee problems.
 He speaks Italian and enjoys Italian wine and cuisine.
 He and his wife have three children.

 Dr. Veazey is a member of the Fightin' Texas Aggie class of '84, who went on to the University of Texas Southwestern Medical School in Dallas, where he completed his M.D. program.
 From there, Dr. Veazey went to the University of Texas Health Science Center in San Antonio and completed an orthopaedic internship and residency.
 He completed his final year of residency as the Chief Resident in Orthopaedic Surgery.
 He is a member of the Boy Scouts of America and St. Joseph Catholic Church.
 He enjoys running, gardening, and reading.